-Note 2.
-Competition is closely related to the idea of consumer choice.
-In fact, competition and consumer choice can be seen as two parts of the same whole, since both touch providers and consumers of services.
-All stakeholders should have an interest in providing choice and in avoiding monopoly in order to create an open and informed market for all participants.

 Note 3.
 A minority of WG members objected to the inclusion of “national laws” in the definition of Consumer Trust.
 Advocates of including the term argued that governments and the GAC expect ICANN and its contract parties to respect applicable national laws, citing several of ICANN’s foundational documents: